Irish flag and poster of Taoiseach Leo Varadkar placed on loyalist bonfire

 The pyre in Moygashel in Co Tyrone also slams the Belfast/Good Friday Agreement.

-An Irish flag and a poster of Taoiseach Leo Varadkar have been placed on top of a loyalist bonfire in Co Tyrone.
+An Irish flag and a poster of Taoiseach Leo Varadkar were placed on top of a loyalist bonfire in Co Tyrone.

 The pyre in Moygashel previously garnered attention online after a boat was placed on it.